 For nearly three days, we had nowhere to secure our valuables which included thousands of dollars in cash.
 Most of us hid our valuables throughout the house or brought the valuables to the pool with us.
 It was not ideal, and no one had a good feeling about having to hide their valuables.

-Housekeeping also struck me as untrustworthy but I cannot pinpoint why I felt this way.
+Housekeeping also struck me as untrustworthy, but I cannot pinpoint why I felt this way.
 They were at the property for about four hours every day except for Sunday.
 They did a top to bottom clean, including scrubbing all 6,500 sq ft of flooring.
-They did an amazing job of cleaning the house but something was “off” to me.
+They did an amazing job of cleaning the house, but something felt “off.”

 The property management company, Blue Water Properties, was made aware of the security concerns above as well as the instances of theft and took immediate action.
 My account above and our collective experience should not deter you from booking this property or booking with Blue Water Properties.
 I speak for all when I say we would all book properties with Blue Water Properties again in a second.

 This property comes with a private sand beach accessible via a short maintained trail and 97 very steep stairs.
 I used the stairs as my gym on two occasions.
 Kudos to whoever built the staircase leading to the beach.

-Our other gym was the steel beam on the porch where we consumed pre and post-dinner drinks.
+Our other gym was the steel beam on the porch, where we consumed pre and post-dinner drinks.
 One night we had a pull-up contest.
-Pulls-ups are hard.
+Pull-ups are hard.

 Below are a few family photos of the 40th Birthday Year Crew.